Afforess/Factorio-Stdlib/README.md

 ## Usage

-1. Download the [latest release](https://github.com/Afforess/Factorio-Stdlib/releases/latest) of the stdlib
+1. Install the Factorio Standard Library  mod from the mod portal [latest release](https://mods.factorio.com/mod/stdlib)
-2. Unpack the archive, and copy the `stdlib/` directory into your base mod directory
+2. In your `info.json` add `stdlib` as a dependency.
 3. In your `control.lua` or other lua modules, [you can import the stdlib modules you need](https://github.com/Afforess/Factorio-Stdlib/wiki/Layout#adding-factorio-stdlib-to-your-mod).

 ## Documentation